-Table 4:Incidental mortality of seabirds in the South African EEZ for the past 10 seasons.

-28. The level of risk of incidental mortality of seabirds in the fishery in the South African EEZ at the Prince Edward Islands (in both Subareas 58.6 and 58.7) is considered to be high (category 5) (SC-CAMLR-XXX, Annex 8, paragraph 8.1).

-29. Depredation of the catch, particularly by toothed cetaceans, is seasonal but can contribute up to 50% of loss in catch landings.
-There have been no reports of incidental mortalities of marine mammals over the past 10 seasons.
+- 26. There have been no reported incidents of bird mortality reported in the South African EEZ since 2012 when three white-chinned petrel (Procellaria aequinoctialis) were reported.
+Prior to that the only reported incidental mortality was of 43 white-chinned petrels and six yellow-nosed albatross (Thalassarche chlororhynchos) in 2004. - 27.
+The level of risk of incidental mortality of birds in the fishery in the South African EEZ at the Prince Edward Islands (in both Subareas 58.6 and 58.7) is considered to be high (category 5) (SC-CAMLR-XXX, Annex 8, paragraph 8.1). - 28.
+While depredation of the catch, particularly by toothed cetaceans, can contribute up to 50% of loss in catch landings, there have been no reports of incidental mortalities of mammals over the past 10 seasons.